c0p4c4b4n4/grpc-grpc-java/_raw/example1/x.md

 ```

->>Use blocking stubs for simple applications where blocking calls are justified by simplicity and thread inefficiency is not a concern.
+>Use blocking stubs for simple applications where blocking calls are justified by simplicity and thread inefficiency is not a concern.

-A *simplified* version of the blocking client that consumes the unari echo method looks something like this:
+A *simplified* version of the blocking client that consumes the unary echo method looks something like this:

 ```